Creatiwity/witycms-doc/build_theme.md

 </html>
 ```

-## Best practice
+## Standards files

 ### CSS Style

-* **css**: The folder will allow to apply different "*HTML*" style element.
+CSS folder will allow you to apply different "*html*" style element.
 They allow you to define any style property as the border , background color, typeface, the space between letters, etc. Through this method, all pages that reference the external style sheet will inherit all definitions.

 **Font**